ucsb-cs148-s21/t7-local-network-file-transfer/docs/BUILD.md

 - [Building](#putting-it-all-together)

 ## Gathering the Materials ##
 Building your Loft can be challenging if you’ve never built one before, but it’s super rewarding to have a place to send your stuff!
 In order to build your Loft, you’ll need [Python 3.9](https://www.python.org).
+On Windows, you’ll also need the [C++ Build Tools for Visual Studio](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019).
 Install Python on your computer and download this repository.
 You can either download the repository as a `.zip` file or use [Git](https://git-scm.com).

+> By default, Loft uses port `2402` on your computer in order to connect.
+If that port is not available, set the key `PORT` in `loft/config.py` to an available port before building.

 ### The Nuts and Bolts ###
 Loft depends on: